aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ```bash
 kubectl delete deployment -n kube-system loadbalancer-aws-load-balancer-controller --context hub
 ```
-ArgoCD flags loabBalancer as "OutOfSync"
+ArgoCD flags loadBalancer as "OutOfSync"

 ![delete-loadBalancer](/static/images/delete-lb.png)

-(Optional) If you "Sync" then ArgoCD recreates loabBalancer deployment object, we can see the value of having ArgoCD monitoring our deployed objects and fixing them if needed.
+(Optional) If you "Sync" then ArgoCD recreates loadBalancer deployment object, we can see the value of having ArgoCD monitoring our deployed objects and fixing them if needed.

 ### 5. Delete loadBalancer Application